intekhabrizvi/vault-beginner/chapter-10/command.md

-# Chapter 5: Storing Your First Secret
+# Chapter 10: Policies in action

 ## Starting Vault and attaching to the container